 If you need a ready to use, spray-on, color changing wheel cleaner then Stjärnagloss have you covered.
 Their three-in-one Stjärnagloss Hjul Wheel Cleaner contains detergents for cleaning, solvents to soften tar spots and fallout remover to dissolve brake dust.
-In this review, we put the scandinavian inspired brand’s active wheel cleaner to the test.
+We put the scandinavian inspired brand’s active wheel cleaner to the test in this Stjarnagloss reviews.

 Stjarnagloss Hjul Wheel Cleaner Product Description